kimostler/words_test/README.md

 ## Tests

+If SimpleCov is not installed, run bundle install:
+bundle install

-From the words_test directory, execute rspec:
+From the words_test directory, execute rspec using the bundle version if necessary:
 rspec

-To generate coverage while running tests:
-bundle install
+OR
 bundle exec rspec

 ## Contributors